thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ### Boot Seed
 {: #sec-boot-seed }

-The Boot Seed claim represents a random value created at system boot time that will allow differentiation of reports from different boot sessions.
+The Boot Seed claim represents a value created at system boot time that will allow differentiation of reports from different boot sessions.

-This claim MUST be present in a PSA attestation token.
+This claim MAY be present in a PSA attestation token.

+If present, it MUST be between 8 and 32 bytes.

 ~~~
 {::include cddl/psa-boot-seed.cddl}